Training

 Assets provided to you by your employer for your private use remain taxable in the normal way.

-Normally when your employer sends you on training courses, you continue to pay tax and National Insurance contributions (NIC) on your wages.
+If you are working under a contract of service (employment), normally when your employer sends you on training courses, you will continue to pay tax and National Insurance contributions (NIC) on the wages you are being paid while you attend.
 This would be the case if, for example, you are studying towards a qualification and working at the same time, or perhaps going on ‘day release’ or short-term courses.

-There are also special rules that relate to certain scholarships.
+There are also special rules that relate to apprenticeships and certain scholarships.
 We look at each of these below.

 Contracts of training and contracts of service